Do House Spiders Bite? Identification, Symptoms & Treatment

 Yes, many types of spiders do have the ability to bite humans.
 Many bites will cause minor irritation, but in some cases, they can lead to severe pain and reaction.

 How many times have you noticed a red bump on your skin and assumed it was a spider bite without knowing where it came from?

-The most obvious signs of a spider bite include (but are not limited to) itching, swelling, or a raised, red bump at the sight of the bite.
-If you have noticed an abundance of spiders in your living environment, you might be quick to assume the cause of any skin irritation is a spider bite.
+The most obvious signs of a spider bite include (but are not limited to) itching, swelling, and a raised, red bump at the bite area.
+The signs are often, if not severe, very similar to those of other insect bites or skin irritations.
+If you have noticed an abundance of these pests in your living environment, you might be quick to assume the cause of any skin irritation is caused by a spider.

 - Increased heart rate

 - Increased blood pressure

 Seek medical attention right away if you believe you’ve been bitten by a dangerous spider or if you are experiencing any of the symptoms above or skin infection in the bite area.
 If you believe you’re having some sort of allergic reaction to a house spider bite, this is also a sign to visit a doctor.
 In these situations when you believe a dangerous bite has occurred, it’s best to get it checked out rather than waiting to see what happens.

 How to Treat